 - You need to apply for the Non Lucrative Residence Permit and the Business Activity Residence Permit at your local Spanish Consulate.
 You need to allow for the time it will take to gather all the required documents, with their legalisations and translations.

-This gathering may take around four to six weeks.
-However, there’s also the time needed to have the company established for the Business Activity Residence Permit.
+This process may take around four to six weeks.
+However, there’s also the time needed to create a company for the Business Activity Residence Permit.

 2. Once the application is presented at the Consulate, the Spanish administration will have 90 days to resolve the application.
 Then, if your application is approved, you will be able to enter Spain.
 You can apply for your Foreigner Identity Card, known as a TIE, by registering with the Town Hall.